COP26: Big promises, but meeting targets key

 In the Global Coal to Clean Power Transition Statement signed by nations, renewable energy was the key focus.
 The goal here is to end coal, or shift away from coal-based power by 2040 or earlier.
 Brunei, Indonesia, the Philippines, Singapore, and Vietnam were the signatories.
 However, the Philippines and Indonesia did not endorse a clause in the agreement that would prohibit issuance of permits for new coal power plants.

-Indonesia’s President, Joko Widodo, said that his country will contribute steadily to the world’s netzero emissions goal.
+We see that a lot of these promises rely on whether the developed nations stay true to their actions.
+For example – Indonesia’s President, Joko Widodo, said that his country will contribute steadily to the world’s netzero emissions goal.
 At the same time, he raised questions about the size of the developed nations’ contribution.

-While net-zero is the goal, countries like Thailand lacked commitment to the real goals.
+While net-zero is the goal, countries like Thailand lack commitment to the real goals.
 Thailand’s Prime Minister Prayut Chan-o-cha stressed during his COP26 appearance that climate change is a matter of ‘life and death’.
 Despite his big statements, Thailand did not sign any agreements to this effect.

+To ensure the climate change risk reduction targets are met, developed nations need to pump in additional funds.
 So far, the United States has pledged to double their funds to $11.4 billion per year by 2024 to help developing nations battle the climate change crisis.
 In addition, President Joe Biden has announced a fund allocation plan of $3 billion specifically for climate adaptation.

 The UK, on the other hand, said that it will double its climate finance to $11.6 billion by 2025 to manage the climate change impact.